frconor-ebook/meditations/_posts/2025-02-10-our-lady-of-lourdes.md

 Tell Our Lord, We\'re doing it for you.
 It\'s not just for human thanks or human glory.

-John Paul liked to say that Christ was sensitive to every human suffering, whether of the body or of the soul.
+John Paul liked to say, "Christ was sensitive to every human suffering, whether of the body or of the soul" (John Paul II, Apostolic Letter, *Salvifici* *Doloris*, Point 16, February 11, 1984).
 There are many people in the world who are suffering.

 We are on the weekend of the hearts, the 14th of February, all around the place, and Valentine\'s.
 Everybody\'s talking about hearts, and we